telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-angular-report-viewer/overview.md

 	</tr>
 </table>

+## Missing Features

+The currently released version of the `Native Angular Report Viewer` component is missing the following functionalities:

+- Accessiblity
+- Localization
+- Send Email Dialog
+- Toolbar Reordering/Customization
+- Tooltips Customization
+- Parameter Editors Customization
+- Parameters Area Repositioning

+> The above functionalities will be implemented in future releases of the `Native Angular Report Viewer` and are already available in the [wrapper Angular Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/angular-report-viewer-overview%}) component.

 ## Demo

 A complete example with the native Angular Report Viewer can be found in the installation folder of Telerik Reporting: `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Examples\Angular\native-angular-report-viewer-example`.